Arkansas secession: Background

 The presidential election of 1860 was an important inflection point in Arkansas politics.
 Given the distasteful policies of Abraham Lincoln and the Republican Party to many southerners, the election became a three-horse race: Southern Democratic candidate 14th Vice President of the United States John C. Breckinridge of Kentucky, Constitutional Union candidate Senator John Bell of Tennessee, and Democratic candidate Senator Stephen A. Douglas of Illinois, who was the favorite of the northern wing of the national Democratic party.
-Abraham Lincoln was not on the ballot in Arkansas.
 In the 1860 gubernatorial race between two members of the politically dominant Conway-Johnson family (known as "The Family") devolved into a political "fratricidal war", a campaign based on personalities that largely agreed on the importance of southern rights and the expansion of slavery.
 The "outsider" candidate Henry Rector's key campaign surrogate Thomas C. Hindman sought to "out-southern" The Family on every issue, viewing secession as imperative and a positive good, in contrast to the Family's position that disunion would be a regrettable, but possible, option.

 On election day, the Southern Democrats won Arkansas's electoral votes, but Lincoln took the White House.
 Rector was elected governor and Hindman was re-elected to Congress.
 Newspapers in Arkansas urged restraint and caution pending Lincoln's inaugural address.
 Elsewhere, South Carolina declared its secession from the Union.
 By February 1861, six more Southern states made similar declarations.
 On February 7, the seven states adopted a provisional constitution and established their temporary capital at Montgomery, Alabama.
 A pre-war February Peace Conference of 1861 met in Washington in a failed attempt at resolving the crisis.

 As the secession movement grew, people in Arkansas became greatly concerned.
 In January 1861 the General Assembly called an election for the people to vote on whether Arkansas should hold a convention to consider secession.
 At the same time the voters were to elect delegates to the convention in case the vote should be favorable.
 On February 18, 1861, Arkansans voted to call a secession convention, but elected mostly Unionist delegates.